Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Morrison's win followed a public protest by 48 Black writers in the NYT who were outraged that her earlier work had been overlooked by major prizes.
+Morrison's win followed a public protest by 48 Black writers in the NYT who were outraged that major prizes had overlooked her earlier work.